hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 Att’la’s World-Treading Mail is a suit of Light Armour with the following three runes inscribed on it:

-Rune of Spell Eating: The Hero wearing this armour is immune to all spells.
+**Rune of Spell Eating:** The Hero wearing this armour is immune to all spells.

-Rune of Passage: The Hero can move through solid objects, like walls (this does not however mean that they can see through them!).
+**Rune of Passage:** The Hero can move through solid objects, like walls (this does not however mean that they can see through them!).

-Rune of Fortitude: The Hero has an extra wound.
+**Rune of Fortitude:** The Hero has an extra wound.

 #### 4 Rambeaux's Banner
 Rambeaux was a Brettonian Questing Knight famed for being one of the few Knights to ever turn down their ascension to becoming a Grail Knight.
 He was an utterly fearless fighter, and uniquely preferred to fight on foot than on horseback with a small group of heroes beyond reproach.
-Rather than have a squire do it, Rambeaux always carried his own banner in battle - a bold and bloodthirsty red drape enchanted to bring even the slightest spark of heroism into a raging inferno within any who fight under it.
+Rather than have a squire do it, Rambeaux always carried his own banner in battle - a bold and bloodthirsty red drape enchanted to turn even the slightest spark of courage into a raging inferno of heroism within any who fight under it.

 Rambeaux's Banner functions like a normal banner but as long as the wielder is in combat all allied units within 4", including the wielder, gain +1 Strength and +1 Attack.